Maximizing Stochastic Monotone Submodular Functions: Introduction

-Surprisingly, we learn that the adaptivity gap of the problem is equal to ${e \over e-1} \approx 1.59$.
-In other words, there exists a non-adaptive policy which achieves at least ${e-1 \over e}$ fraction of the value of best adaptive policy.
-This result leads to a $(\tfrac{e - 1}{e})^2 \approx 40\%$ approximation of the optimal adaptive policy by a non-adaptive policy that runs in polynomial time in $n$.
-We also give an example to show that our analysis of the adaptivity gap is tight.
-For that, we use a simple instance of the stochastic max $k$-cover problem.
+We show that the adaptivity gap of the stochastic monotone submodular maximization (SMSM) problem is equal to ${e \over e-1} \approx 1.59$.
+In other words, we prove that there exists a non-adaptive policy that achieves at least an ${e-1 \over e}$ fraction of the value of the optimal adaptive policy.
+We also provide an example to show that our analysis of the adaptivity gap is tight.
+For that, we use a simple instance of the stochastic max $k$-coverage problem. \upt{Furthermore, we show that the adaptivity gap can be unbounded if the objective function is submodular but non-monotone, see Section~\ref{apx:nonmonotone}.}

+We will then present a generalization of the continuous greedy method of~\cite{CalinescuCPV08} and \emph{construct} a non-adaptive policy that approximates the optimal adaptive policy within a factor of $\tfrac{e-1}{e} - \epsilon$ for any arbitrary $\epsilon$.
+Our algorithm runs in polynomial time in terms of the size of the problem and $1/\epsilon$.
+This policy does not necessarily coincide with the optimal non-adaptive policy; however, due to the tightness of our adaptivity gap result, this is essentially the best approximation ratio that one could hope for with respect to the optimal adaptive policy.

-In Section~\ref{sec:policies}, we focus on natural myopic policies.
-We study the natural extension of the myopic policy studied in \cite{CalinescuCPV08} in a stochastic environment.
-This policy iteratively chooses an element with the maximum \emph{expected} marginal value, conditioned on the outcome of the previous elements.
+In Section~\ref{sec:matroidpolicies}, we focus on myopic policies.
+We study the natural extension of the myopic policy studied in \cite{FisherNW78-2} to a stochastic environment.
+This policy iteratively chooses an element with the maximum \emph{expected} marginal value, \emph{conditioned} on the outcome of the previous elements.
 We show that the approximation ratio of this policy with respect to the optimal adaptive policy is ${1\over 2}$ for {\em general matroids}.
-We also prove that over uniform matroid (i.e., subject to a cardinality constraint), the approximation ratio of this policy is $\efac$.~\footnote{ The results for the uniform matroid has appeared in a preliminary version of this work~\cite{AsadpourNS08}.} Due to the results of~\cite{NemhauserW78, Feige98}, the approximation ratio of $\efac$ is optimal only if a polynomial number of oracle accesses is allowed.
+In addition, we show that the approximation ratio of this adaptive myopic policy is ${1\over\kappa+1}$ if the feasible domain is given by the intersection of $\kappa$ matroids.
+We also prove that over a uniform matroid (i.e., subject to a cardinality constraint), the approximation ratio of this policy is $\efac$.
+We will discuss the results of~\cite{NemhauserW78} and~\cite{Feige98} to show that the approximation ratio of $\efac$ is optimal if only polynomial algorithms are allowed.

-The closest work to ours in the literature is by Chan and Farias~\cite{ChanF08}.
-They mainly study the problem of stochastic submodular optimization over partition matroids.
-In their model, there is an ordering over the partitions and any adaptive policy has to choose one element from each partition according to the given order.
-They present a ${1\over 2}$-approximation of the optimal adaptive policy (that respects the ordering) using a myopic policy.
-In our setting, we do not have a fixed ordering.
-In addition, we prove most of our results for general matroids.